 I know that, as a practicing veterinarian, discussing dog food diets can sometimes be a thorny issue.
 Clients can have strong opinions about what to feed their dogs, either by extrapolating their own dietary beliefs or conditions to their dogs (vegetarian, gluten intolerant…), or that proposed by the media, breeder, pet store owner.
-It is a minefield of options, and I find that many clients are overwhelmed, often feeling guilted into purchasing the most expensive, organic, natural, frozen or raw, or homemade diet they can get their hands on.
+Clients often seem overwhelmed by the array of options in the pet dog food aisle, often feeling guilted into purchasing the most expensive, organic, natural, frozen or raw, or homemade diet they can get their hands on.

 1. The term ” natural” doesn’t tell you much.